 3. OVERDUBS/VOCALS: Once tracking is complete, additional instruments and vocals are added.
 This is called overdubbing, and often this stage of the session may involve only one musician or vocalist and the engineer.

-5. MASTERING: This final step in the recording process involves very small audio adjustments to ‘maximize’ the sound quality of the recording.
+5. MASTERING: This final step in the recording process involves small audio adjustments to ‘maximize’ the sound quality of the recording.
 This step is not required, but it is recommended if you plan to put your work into the marketplace.

 Recording sessions may be requested any day of the week that the university is in operation, as long as sessions do not conflict with DMI classes or events.
 Each DMI studio has a set rate which includes the services of a qualified student engineer.
 A recording session is a unique environment that requires preparation, focus, and patience on the part of both the artist/client and engineer.
 Most recording projects take longer than expected due to required set-up time and technical preparation by the engineer in order to achieve the highest-quality results for the artist/client.
-“I’ve got two songs – just me and a guitar – I can knock that out in an hour, right?”

-Audio Production Services
+Live Sound Production Services